python/mypy/README.md

 We have built an compiled version of mypy using the [mypyc compiler](https://github.com/mypyc/mypyc) for mypy-annotated Python code.
-It is approximately 4 times faster than interpreted mypy and is available (and the default) for 64-bit Windows, OS X, and Linux.
+It is approximately 4 times faster than interpreted mypy and is available (and the default) for 64-bit Windows, macOS, and Linux.

 To install an interpreted mypy instead, use: